- 5 Days

 The Stricklin Hotel

-Relaxed, air-conditioned rooms featuring wooden floors and exposed brick walls provide guests of the Stricklin Hotel in downtown Florence, Alabama an inviting place to unwind and re-charge.
-While dining at the restaurant for breakfast, guests may choose among such rich staples as homemade biscuits, grits, and chicken and waffles, or opt for leaner options including avocado toast, steel-cut oatmeal, and sun-dried cranberry and almond granola.
+Relaxed, air-conditioned rooms featuring all-king beds (only), wooden floors, and exposed brick walls provide guests of the Stricklin Hotel in downtown Florence, Alabama, an inviting place to unwind and re-charge.
+While dining at the restaurant for breakfast, guests may choose among such rich staples as homemade biscuits, grits, and chicken and waffles, or opt for leaner options, including avocado toast, steel-cut oatmeal, and sun-dried cranberry and almond granola.
 Guests will find entertainment in the basement of the building at The Boiler Room—an upscale gaming space with vintage-style bowling lanes, foosball, skeeball, shuffleboard, darts, live music on select nights, and more for a fun option to cap off the day.

-Room Amenities: Individual climate control, writing desk and chair, cable/satellite TV, complimentary Wi-Fi, alarm clock, phone, coffee and tea maker, mini-fridge, minibar, safe, iron and ironing board, and en suite bathroom with sundries and hair dryer.
+Room Amenities: Individual climate control, king beds only in all rooms, writing desk and chair, cable/satellite TV, complimentary Wi-Fi, alarm clock, phone, coffee and tea maker, mini-fridge, minibar, safe, iron and ironing board, and en suite bathroom with sundries and hair dryer.

 Post-tour rate is per person based on double occupancy except where noted as Single, in U.S. dollars.
 Single availability limited.
 Airfare not included.